benningm/slides-prometheus-monitoring/presentation.md

 PromQL is prometheus own query language.

 * Not SQL-style
-* Designed to series computations
+* Designed for series computations

 Series are selected by their name and filtered by labels:
 ```